Nirmal-2004-coder/Lung_Disease_DL_1/README.md

 ![xray_arch](https://user-images.githubusercontent.com/71321529/216753362-aeb34400-d21d-4b21-b2ce-63b86a47b594.jpg)

 ## Dataset used
 The dataset was shared by Apollo diagnostic center for research purpose.
-So we hvae created a POC with the given data.
+So we hvae created a POC with the given data.Chest X-Ray ( covid 19 and Pneumonia from Kaggle ) is the dataset we r  going to use .
 Data zip ~ 2GB file from : https://drive.google.com/file/d/1oK9jq4CzS2EtrL3PAA5fuRi5EbmGVoUt/view

 ## Tech Stack Used